doableware/djongo/README.md

 ## Dear Supporter

 I am inundated daily with your love, appreciation, queries and feature requests for Djongo.
 Djongo has grown into more than a simple hobby project of an individual developer.
-Visit my [Patreon page](https://www.patreon.com/nesdis) to understand the different levels of support and services you can get.
+Visit nesdis's [Patreon page](https://www.patreon.com/nesdis) to understand the different levels of support and services you can get.

 ## How it works